4 min

 What Causes Itchy Eyes?

-• Hay Fever: Allergic reactions, such as hay fever, can cause itching and eye swelling.
+• Hay Fever: Allergic reactions, like hay fever, can cause itching and eye swelling.

 • Eye infections: like conjunctivitis (pink eye), can cause redness, itching, and discharge.